Tushar-ArmorCode/sodadata/soda/contracts/adr/10_data_source_configuration.md

 +- contracts
     +- customers.yml
 ```
 And a command line prompt in the root directory, soda can be invoked with
 ```
 > soda --configuration .soda --contract contracts/customers.yml
 ```

 In this case the `--configuration .soda` is optional as it will be 1 of 4 default locations
 where the configuration is fetched from:

 ```
 > soda --contract contracts/customers.yml
 ```
-will by default take the first configuration directory that exists and is contains configuration files:
+will by default take the first configuration directory that exists and contains configuration files:
-1. ${user.home}/.soda
+1. ./.soda
-2. ${user.home}/.atlan
+2. ./.atlan
-3. ./.soda
+3. ${user.home}/.soda
-4. ./.atlan
+4. ${user.home}/.atlan

+*(Note: for the Atlan CLI the precedence of (1) and (2) may be inverted, and the precedence of (3) and (4) may be inverted.)*

 ### Working with environments

-Typically engineers need to work on different environments like (local) development, cicd and production.
+Typically engineers need to work on different environments like (local) development, CI/CD and production.

 All configuration files for an environment must be located in a single configuration directory.
 That
 environment configuration directory is passed to the CLI or API command.

 For example: with following file structure...